santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What went well?</h5>

   The demonstrator event went smoothly without any major issues.
-It would probably not have been as successful without the meticulous planning and the strong engagement from the people at the node and at central EGA.
+It would probably not have been as successful without the meticulous planning and the strong engagement from the people at the node and at Central EGA.
 We also had much help from other nodes, like the Norwegian node that for example shared a draft of their play script.<br><br>

   <h5>What could have gone better?</h5>